fingerthief/minimal-chat/README.md

 ### Building/Bundling (WIP)

-- A basic Gulpfile exists that copies the necessary files for running the application into a folder named `public`.
-However, there is no minification yet.
-- Running `npm run build` will perform the actions described in the point above.
+- Running `npm run build` will perform a dist build gulpfile process that incldues minification and cache busting (sort of) and output to the `public` folder.